bitwarden/help/_articles/features/auto-fill-browser.md

 ---
 layout: article
-title: Auto-fill logins using the browser extension
+title: Browser Extension Auto-fill Options
 categories: [miscellaneous]
 featured: false
 popular: false
 tags: [browser, auto-fill, autofill]
 ---

-You can use the Bitwarden browser extension to easily auto-fill login forms on websites with your username/email and password credentials.

-## How to add a website to a saved login

-To use most auto-fill features, you need to add the website URL to the login details you have saved in Bitwarden.

-You can manually edit the websites associated with a login in the "Edit" page for that login.
-The URI list shows the websites currently associated with the login.
-If you create a new login while you have the website open, the website will automatically appear in the URI list.

-{% image autofill-uri-list.png %}
+{% callout success %}

-Alternatively, you can auto-fill the login for the current website and add the website to that login by clicking the **Auto-fill and Save** button on the "View Item" screen for that login.
+Most auto-fill functionality relies on the attribution of URIs to Login items.
+If you're unfamiliar with using URIs, see [URIs for Vault Items]({% link _articles/features/uri-match-detection.md %}).

-{% image autofill-autofill-and-save.png %}
+{% endcallout %}

-## How to auto-fill

-There are a variety of ways to perform auto-fill operations with Bitwarden.

-### Popup window

-The Bitwarden icon in the toolbar of your browser will show the number of logins in your vault that match the current website you are viewing.
-Selecting the Bitwarden icon will open the Bitwarden popup window, defaulting to the "Current Tab" page.
-The "Current Tab" page shows a listing of these matching logins.

-If you are currently viewing a login form on a website, selecting a login from the "Current Tab" list will result in the login credentials being auto-filled into the login form.
+Bitwarden Browser Extensions have a unique **Tab** view, which automatically detects the URI (e.g. `myturbotax.intuit.com`) of the page displayed in the open tab and surfaces any Vault items with corresponding URIs.

+When a Vault item has a corresponding URI, the Bitwarden icon will overlay a notification bubble reporting the number of Vault items for that web page (*pictured below*).

-{% image autofill-popup.png %}
+{% image /getting-started/browserext/browserext-tab.png %}

-If the login does not appear in the "Current Tab" page, you can open the login from your Vault and click the **Auto-fill** button.
-This will auto-fill the current website even if that website is not associated with the login.

-### Right-click context menu
+Simply clicking on the Vault item inside the Browser Extension will auto-fill login information to the detected input fields.

+There are a few alternative auto-fill options for Browser Extensions.
+In all cases (except [manually](#manually-auto-fill)):
+- The Browser Extension must be unlocked for the auto-fill functionality to operate.
+- In cases where a web page or service has **multiple** Login items with relevant URIs, it will auto-fill the last-used Login.

+## Using the Context-Menu

-{% callout info %}This feature is currently unavailable in Safari browser.{% endcallout %}
+{% callout info %}

-The same list of logins that are available when using the popup window are also available from the convenience of the right-click context menu in your browser.
+Currently unavailable in the Safari Browser Extension.
+{% endcallout %}

+Without opening your Browser Extension, you can right-click on the username or password input field and use the **Bitwarden** &rarr; **Auto-fill** option.
+Your Vault must be unlocked for this option to be available.

-{% image autofill-context-menu.png %}
+{% image /getting-started/browserext/browserext-context.png %}

-### Keyboard shortcuts (hot keys)
+## Using Keyboard Shortcuts

-You can use a set of keyboard shortcuts (hot keys) to quickly auto-fill a login form.
-When viewing the login form press the keyboard shortcut (see below) and the last used login for that website will be auto-filled.
+Bitwarden Browser Extensions provide a set of keyboard shortcuts (a.k.a *hot keys*) to auto-fill login information.
+Your Vault must be unlocked for these options to be available.

+To auto-fill login information, use the following **default** shortcuts:

-- Windows: `Ctrl + Shift + L`
+- On Windows: `Ctrl + Shift + L`
-- Linux: `Ctrl + Shift + L`
+- On macOS: `Cmd + Shift + L`
-- macOS: `Cmd + Shift + L`
+- On Linux: `Ctrl + Shift + L`
 - Safari: `Cmd + \` or `Cmd + 8` or `Cmd + Shift + P`

+{% callout success %}
+If a login uses the [Bitwarden Authenticator]({% link _articles/features/authenticator-keys.md %}) for TOTPs, using the `Cmd/Ctrl + Shift + L` will automatically copy your TOTP to your clipboard after auto-filling.
+All you have to do is `Cmd/Ctrl + V` to paste!
+{% endcallout %}

-{% callout info %}If a shortcut does not work, it may be because another application on your device is already using it.
+If any given shortcut doesn't work, it's likely because another application on your device is already registered to use it.
 For example, the auto-fill shortcut on Windows is commonly claimed by the AMD Radeon Adrenaline software (AMD graphic drivers) and therefore cannot be used by Bitwarden.
-You can free up this shortcut by changing it in the AMD Radeon software under Gaming &rarr; Global Settings &rarr; Performance Monitoring: "Toggle Performance Logging Hotkey".{% endcallout %}

-Another option is to open the popup window using the keyboard shortcut (see below).
-You can then `TAB` to the login that you would like to auto-fill and then press `ENTER` to select.

-- Windows: `Ctrl + Shift + Y`
-- Linux: `Ctrl + Shift + U`
-- macOS: `Cmd + Shift + Y`

-You can easily customize these keyboard shortcuts in Chrome, Opera, Edge, and Brave browsers.
-In the address bar navigate to `chrome://extensions` and locate the "Keyboard shortcuts" button (you may need to scroll to the bottom).

-In Firefox, you need can go to the addons preference page.
-Under the gears icon click the "Manage Extension Shortcuts" as explained [here](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox).
+In these instances, you should free up the shortcut or configure Bitwarden to use a different shortcut.

+### Configuring Keyboard Shortcuts

+Configuring the keyboard shortcuts used by a Bitwarden Browser Extension differs based on which browser you're using.
+To access the configuration menu:

+- **In Chrome**, enter `chrome://extensions/shortcuts` in the address bar.

+   In Chromium-based browsers like **Brave**, substitute `chrome` for the relevant browser name (e.g. `brave://extensions/shortcuts`).
+- **In Firefox**, enter `about:addons` in the address bar, select the {% icon fa-cog %} **Gear** icon next to **Manage Your Extensions**, and select **Manage Extension Shortcuts** from the dropdown.

-Other browsers such as Safari and legacy Edge do not currently support changing the default keyboard shortcuts for extensions.
+Some browsers, including **Safari** and legacy **Edge** do not currently support changing the default keyboard shortcuts for extensions.

-### Auto-fill on page load

-Bitwarden includes an experimental feature to auto-fill logins immediately after a webpage containing a login form loads in your browser.
-This feature requires you to opt-in to use it.
-You can enable "Auto-fill On Page Load" under **Settings** &rarr; **Options**.

-{% image autofill-extension-option.png %}
+## On Page Load

+Auto-fill on Page Load is an **experimental and opt-in** feature offered by Bitwarden Browser Extensions.
+When enabled, Bitwarden will auto-fill login information when a web page corresponding to a Login item's URI value loads.

-In the case of multiple logins matching the current website, the last used login will be used for the auto-fill operation.
-If the wrong login is auto-filled, you can auto-fill again using the popup window and reset the last used login.
+If there are multiple Login items with the detected URI, the last-used login will be used for the auto-full operation.

+To enable this feature, navigate to **Settings** &rarr; **Options** in your Browser Extension, and select the **Enable Auto-fill On Page Load** option.

+## Manually Auto-fill

+You can auto-fill items manually that don't have saved URIs by opening them in the {% icon fa-lock %} **My Vault** view, and selecting the **Auto-fill** button.